-Before applying to the dietetics bachelor's degree completion program, you must have already completed at least 30 college credits including the following courses with a grade of “B” or better:
+- 30 college credits with a 2.0 minimum cumulative GPA including completion of the following courses with a grade of “B” or better:

 - CHM 210 – Chemistry I